 If you sustain an injury to your jaw or teeth, you may require dental implant treatments.
 While the process of implanting a false tooth or prosthetic jaw bone supplements usually goes off without a hitch, there may be instances in which you find yourself in pain or contending with unusual and lingering sensations in your jaw.
 In this case, you may benefit from nerve repositioning treatments.

 Nerve repositioning treatments allow you to relieve any pain you may feel in your lower jaw.
 Our team uses specialized techniques to safely reposition your nerves and ensure your long-term comfort.
-If you need more information about nerve repositioning treatments or have had them recommended to you by a dentist, you can contact the Union City team today.
+If you need more information about nerve repositioning treatments or have had them recommended to you by a dentist, you can contact the Union City Oral Surgery Group today.

 What You Need to Know About Nerve Repositioning